bkuhlmann/archiver/README.md

 * ~/.archiver/manifest.txt - Defines all files to be backed up (whitelist).
 Only list a files or directories relative to the current user's home directory.
 See the settings/manifest.txt.example file for examples.

+# Troubleshooting

+* Rsync Error Code 23 - If you see this in the log, it is most likely because the source file/directory no longer exists.
+  Update your manifest.txt accordingly.

 # Contributions

 Read CONTRIBUTING for details.